cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-04-20
+    Cleanup of init scripts, added /sdcard and /emmc links.

 2011-04-05
     Fixed suid/root issues.
 Refreshed and rebuilt with latest.

 2011-03-30
     Built from new repo branched off teamhacksung. overlay and libstagefrighthw (video accell) disabled so it is stable now.